Apple Black Friday deals UK - best prices on AirPods and Apple Watches

 The iPhone X, dubbed by some as ‘the most expensive Apple phone ever’, comes in at £999 and £1,149 depending on what storage space and colour you go for.
 It’s not too surprising then that the Apple fans among us are already hunting around for cheaper deals.

 Apple iPhone 11 64GB in red has had a price drop over at Mobiles.co.uk.
-For £37 a month, £89 upfront it comes with 60GB, unlimited texts and data.
+For £33 a month, £75 upfront it comes with 60GB, unlimited texts and data.
 Fonehouse has also dropped the price on the iPhone 11 – but with a higher monthly cost of £41, with a low £19 upfront.
-You get 75GB data.
+You get 75GB data for 24 months.

-Three also has the iPhone 11 but for £49 upfront and £55 per month you get 100GB data, unlimited texts and minutes.
+Three also has the iPhone 11 but for £49 upfront and £49per month (this dropped again from £55!) you get 100GB data, unlimited texts and minutes.

 If you want a big data deal, you can get the iPhone 11 64GB on O2 with 60GB data is £37 a month, and £89.99 upfront, or for £39 a month and £49.99 upfront you get 90GB data.